-Now you’ve probably found this as you’re either trying to learn German by yourself and having trouble or you’re about to start your language learning journey and you’re looking for tips on how to get started with a few easy wins.
+Now you’ve probably found this as you’re either trying to learn a language by yourself and having trouble or you’re about to start your language learning journey and you’re looking for tips on how to get started with a few easy wins.

 Let’s just preface this with a bit of a disclaimer which you are probably already aware of, but useful nonetheless.

 LEARNING A LANGUAGE IS DIFFICULT AND YOU SHOULD GET AS MUCH HELP AS YOU POSSIBLY CAN.
 DON’T GO IT ALONE!